 As to the core hardware of the Pixel 4 XL there's a 6.3-inch Quad HD+ display, larger than the regular 5.7-inch Pixel 4.
 The big change here is that this OLED display offers a 90Hz refresh rate.
 That was something that went down well on the OnePlus 7T and should mean smoother visuals - if you can see the difference.
 In reality, we don't see a huge difference in the overall experience, but that might come down to the type of apps that we're using.

 Outside of the refresh rate, this is a vibrant display, dripping in quality and supporting high dynamic range (HDR) and we're really impressed with how well it presents content.
-It's pretty bright too, so it's a big thumbs up in this department - apart from that top left corner interaction issue.
+It's pretty bright too, so it's a big thumbs up in this department.

 The Pixel 4 XL sits on the Qualcomm Snapdragon 855 platform, with a bump to 6GB RAM and storage options of 64 or 128GB.
 The bump in RAM will likely be welcomed by those who struggled with the 4GB of the Pixel 3 XL, but in many ways the performance will be governed by software optimisation.
 As such it seems that the Pixel 4 XL doesn't suffer the same immediate background app closing problem that the Pixel 3 XL did.